derekfountain/z88dk-data-in-lower-ram/sccz80/README.md

 ## How it works

-_* Note that I'm not very familiar with the sccz80 compiler.
-It wasn't hard to work it out, but details may be wrong.
-Anything in here which looks a bit off is probably my mistake. *_
+** Note that I'm not very familiar with the sccz80 compiler.
+It wasn't hard to work it out, but anything in here which looks a bit off is probably my mistake. **

 sccz80 uses _sections_ to store blocks of code and data.
 It will then link each section into the final output based on origin instructions, command